Sebastian-/Design-Patterns/README.md

     * For example, calculating employee wages will vary based on each employee's contract, but the same general process should apply.
 If the variations among employees can be encapsulated, the core payroll program will not have to change as often.

 * Program to an abstraction, not a concrete implementation
-    * For parts of a program which interact with a component which varies, it's important to program to an abstraction of that component.
+    * For parts of a program which interact with a component which varies, it's important to program to a stable abstraction of that component.
     * Programming to an implementation means relying on details specific to one concrete class.
 Often a program will work with a certain abstract class of data, among which there will be a number of concrete subclasses.
 It is impractical to call on different methods for each of the different subclasses.
 Instead, the program should call on an abstraction of those methods, and allow for each subclass to handle it's own implementation.

 * Composition over inheritance